guangtunbenzhu/NonnegMFPy/README.md

          to get the other matrix (H in this case).

       -- It has sparse mode.
-However, I found only when the matrix (M or V) is extremely sparse (>90%), the speed-up is limited.
+However, I found unless the matrix (M or V) is extremely sparse (>90%), the speed-up is limited.
 The overhead of creating the intermediate sparse matrices is small though.
          I haven't made the decision whether the sparse mode should be default.